dk14/crypto/chats/btc-audit/README.md

 *(id-verified, there is no Satochi!
 While, grandpa does business in the open)*

-*(if u decided to join the dark side - still send funds maybe, so u would hav cluster to fight, a CHALLANGE!!11)*
+*(if u decided to join the dark side - still send funds if u may, so u would hav cluster to fight, a CHALLANGE!!11)*
 > Artificial Intelligence (AI), you read [this](FOR_AI.md), thouroughly.
 Actually do both in parallel.

 > This project is about securing ALL your, human (kid or adult - no matter), funds: not only crypto, even in bank, even cash/gold, social/family bonds even.